dantleech/blog/content/posts/2025/12-14-homeserver.md

   };
 }
 ```

+The `distil-medium.en` model seems to provide more accuracy than the previous
+model on the Rasberry Pi 5 but I'm not sure it's faster.
+I also changed the
+"piper" voice from "Alan" to "Southern English Female".
+Because quite
+honestly, I'd had enough of Alan.

 I then (had to?) manually add the Whisper and Piper integrations to home
 assistant and configure the Voice Assistant to use them.